 20 September 2022

-Chinese-Australian parishioners were likely to engage better with an evangelism course that was culturally relevant, according to a leader.
+Chinese-Australian parishioners are likely to engage better with an evangelism course that is culturally relevant, according to a leader.

 St Hilary’s Mont Albert North associate minister the Reverend Peter Shih said he believed a recently released Mandarin specific Alpha course may help Chinese-Australians feel more at ease with the content.